mcd500/ta-ref/docs/running_on_dev_boards.md

 ```

 ## Check test_hello and test_gp
-1. Insert SD-card into RPI3 board, then power-on
+1. Insert SD-card into Raspberry PI 3 board, then power-on
-2. Connect RPI3 board Serial console to your laptop (/dev/ttyUSB0 over minicom)
+2. Connect Raspberry PI 3 board Serial console to your laptop (/dev/ttyUSB0 over minicom)
-3. Checking on RPI3
+3. Checking on Raspberry PI 3
 <br />

 Login to Serial console and enter "root" as username